Idempotency

 Generate a new UUID for each unique operation:Handling concurrent requests

-When a request is in progress and the same idempotency key is used, the API waits briefly for the original request to complete:Error responses
+When a request is in progress and the same idempotency key is used again, the API briefly waits (up to about 3 seconds with exponential backoff) for the original to complete:- If the original finishes in time, the retry returns the original response — same status code, same body.

 Invalid key format